cubesys-GmbH/ros_cube_msgs/cube_cp_msgs/README.md

-CUBE interface messages related to ETSI ITS Cooperative Awareness.
+CUBE interface messages related to ETSI ITS Cooperative Perception.